-Everything about Domaine La Mereuille Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine La Mereuille Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

-Domaine La Mereuille produces three wines, two red Chateauneuf du Pape wines and a Chateauneuf du Pape Blanc.
+Domaine La Mereuille produces 3 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

-Domaine La Mereuille Chateauneuf du Pape – 90% Grenach, 5% Syrah and 5% Cinsault.
-The wine is aged in foudres along with a small percentage of old oak barrels for up to 24 months.
+Domaine La Mereuille Chateauneuf du Pape is made from a blend of 90% Grenache, 5% Syrah and 5% Cinsault.
+The terroir is sand, clay and limestone soils in the Cabrieres lieu-dit.
+The wine is aged in a combination of demi-muid, foudres and a small percentage of used, French oak barrels for up to 24 months.
 About 1,300 cases are produced each vintage.

-Domaine La Mereuille Les Baptaurels – The made its debut in 2007.
-Produced from 95% Grenache and 5% Syrah.
-The wine is aged in mostly new, French oak barrels.
+Domaine La Mereuille Les Baptaurels – The wine made its debut in 2007.
+Produced from up to 100% Grenache, although some vintages could have a minor portion of Syrah blended in.
+The terroir is pure sand soils in the Maucoil lieu-dit.
+The wine is aged in used, French oak barrels.

-Serving and Decanting Domaine La Mereuille with Wine, Food Pairing Tips
+Serving Domaine La Mereuille with Wine, Food Pairing Tips

 The white wine of Domaine La Mereuille is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.